Civil Defence Ambulances: Swiss made vehicles will improve safety

 This activity is not so difficult in Jordan, thanks to the skills that paramedics acquire in their training school.

-“In our activity we don’t realize a usual training.
-Paramedics in Jordan are well educated in good institute for Advanced Paramedics.
+“In our activity, we don’t realize the usual training.
+Paramedics in Jordan are well educated in the good institute for Advanced Paramedics.
 We only train them in using equipment, explaining how easy-to-use new medical devices are, preventing injuries with more confidence and control.
 We ensure also a correct management of devices on special vehicles dedicated to refugee camps, where we include caterpillar chairs and – of course – such kind of equipment that will reduce low-back pain”.

-“We didn’t make use of online trainings.
-Indeed, the most important thing is the handling, to be sure that every future trainer learn the how-to basis.
+“We didn’t make use of online training.
+Indeed, the most important thing is handling, to be sure that every future trainer learns the how-to basis.
 The goal is to assure that paramedics will have the right knowledge about devices, and will assume the right position, the right side and so on… It’s better that trainer touches and understands the right use of instruments, in order to transmit the feelings to learners”.

 But training skilled paramedics in this field is not for everyone.
 This is why Hagon finds the right person among other paramedics.